+Managed IT services; are they for you?
 Leadership teams across many large to mid-sized businesses across Australia have dedicated much of their time to digital transformation.
-And, when embarking on the journey, the inevitable discussion centres on who within the organisation leads the charge.
-And, what is the best approach?
+When embarking on the journey, the inevitable discussion centres on who within the organisation leads the charge and what is the best approach?

 Quite often though, it will fall into the hands of IT – particularly those in Australia’s mid-market organisations – to see through the transformation.
 But herein lies the challenge for IT.
 Not only are they running the technology to ensure the existing business works.
 At the same time, they’re expected to build new technologies to enable the next generation business model.
 This in itself is quite a challenge when you consider IT teams spend at least “80 percent of their resources and budget on maintaining existing infrastructure and applications – otherwise known as “keeping the lights on.”